krajovic/DROSSER/README.md

+# DROSSER

+DROSSER is a queryable data structures textbook that enables students to input a natural language question and have the most relevant section of the textbook, which will hopefully help to answer their question, displayed to them.
+A simple web app serves as the interface where students can pose questions and view the results.
+Users can also rate the effectiveness of each returned section thereby providing metrics that can be used to evaluate system improvements.

-# DROSSER Instructions:
+## DROSSER Instructions:

 1. Install Elasticsearch
     - It can be downloaded from [here](https://www.elastic.co/downloads/elasticsearch)
     - The version I used for this project was 7.12.0
     - Follow the instructions on the above page to run Elasticsearch
-        - Specifically, navigate to Elasticsearch in your file system, for me it is a folder called elasticsearch-7.12.0
+        - Specifically, navigate to Elasticsearch in your file system, to a folder called elasticsearch-7.12.0
         - from there, run the command:
             - `$ bin/elasticsearch`